v-ko/pamet/README.md

 ## Usage
 - Ctrl+shift+P for the command palette
 - Double click to create a new note
+- L to craete an arrow
 - Click to select
-- Long-press to initiate move
+- Long-press and drag to move selected notes/arrows
 - Ctrl or shift to select multiple notes
 - Ctrl+Shift to drag-select multiple notes
 - Drag the lower right corner of a note to resize it